playfulprogramming/playfulprogramming/content/blog/what-are-uuids/index.md

 ### Cons of UUIDv4

 - **No encoded metadata**: This UUID does not convey any information about the item it's being generated for.
 This means you must store this data elsewhere and do additional lookups to find this data.

+# Conclusion

+And that's it; That's all of the UUID versions that are part of the original 2005 specification!
+Hopefully this has been helpful in learning about the different UUID versions and when each is useful.

+In the next article, we'll talk about how UUIDs came to be, what happened to UUIDv2, and why you shouldn't use it.

+Until then, happy ~~hacking~~ ID generating!